Show All Answers

 The District captures as much rainfall as we can.
 Heavy rains behind Vail Dam in Vail Lake are later slowly released into large, sandy, spreading basins to help refill the groundwater, just like Mother Nature does.
 All the other storm water that the District can’t capture from heavy rains makes its way downstream to be used by other agencies along the way.

 Our groundwater supply offers the community so many benefits and managing it is our top priority.
 We are finding new ways to bring in more imported water when it is available to put into the ground.
 We are also implementing projects to more than double the amount of raw water we help treat through a soil filtration process to offset having to buy more costly pre-treated imported water.
 And we continue to put to use all the recycled water that is available to us.

+The District appreciates your efforts to use water efficiently.
+Rancho Water encourages customers to continue being water efficient and conserve by staying within their budgets.
 Water is a finite resource and needs to be used efficiently in order to ensure a continued reliable supply.
 Water budgets are customized to each individual property to give each customer an appropriate amount of water to meet their needs and to encourage water efficiency.
 Only customers wasting water will pay the higher tiered rates.
-What YOU Can Do to Save H20